 The Student leases occupancy of a room in a Hall from the University of Dallas, for the undergraduate Fall and Spring semesters.
 The Student will be entitled to occupancy of the Hall on the opening day announced prior to each semester.
-Residents enrolled in on-campus Interterm or May Term courses are entitled to occupancy of a room on campus (not necessarily academic term room) at no extra cost.
 The Student must vacate the room on or before the announced closing times for each break and on or before the end of each academic term as determined by the official University calendar located in the University Bulletin.
 Occupancy during Interterm, Mayterm and the summer semesters is independent from the above.

 Campus hall residents must participate in the Food Service Program by choosing one of the required residential meal plans.
 New incoming first-time students are automatically placed on the All Access Meal Plan for the first year of enrollment.
 A 7 meal plan is also available for continuing upperclassmen only.
 Meal Plan details are available HERE.
 No credit or refund is allowed for meals not eaten by the Student.
 Only the Student to whom it is issued will use a meal card for food service.
 Use by another person will result in disciplinary action.

 The University assigns the Student to a bed space in a residence hall and reserves the right to reassign the Student to another bed space.
 This includes the consolidation of students holding room contracts who are without roommates.
 The official consolidation policy is outlined in the undergraduate student handbook.